kirbisity/notes/pages/cpp.md

 `Undefined vtable for base class`

-* virtual function has no implementation
+* Virtual function has no implementation

 `Use of deleted function`

-* in the copy constructor, some members are not copy constructible.
+* In the copy constructor, some members are not copy constructible.

+`mutiple definition of`

+* Missing `#ifndef #define #endif` in header file.
+* Function implemented in the header file doesn't have `inline`  to allow mutiple definition.

 ### CMake Errors